chulminy/AE_ENVE_GEOE_121/README.md

 ## Communication
 **All communication will be made through [**LEARN**](https://learn.uwaterloo.ca/d2l/home/767310) but all information related to the course will be posted on this course website.
-The instructor and TAs will frequently announce on LEARN after updating the web page.** Students are responsible for checking the course website regularly.
+The instructor and TA will frequently announce on LEARN after updating the web page.** Students are responsible for checking the course website regularly.
 LEARN will be only used for announcements and online Q&A discussions.

 In this course, the students are highly encouraged to engage in online discussions to create and facilitate a **collaborative learning experience**.
 Students are invited to ask questions and answer them and share their knowledge and resources.
 Please direct your communications to the Discussion Forum on LEARN.
 However, if there is a good reason not to use the discussion forum (e.g., personal matters, a question that might reveal your solution of your report, etc.), please directly contact the TAs or instructor via MS Team.

-To encourage online participation, When students ask at least one question each month on Live Help Session or in LEARN, they will receive **1 point of an online engagement extra points each month**.
-TAs will record which students ask questions or involve discussion during Live Help Session.
-Also, when students answer the question and the TAs or instructor endorse the answer, the student can also receive 1.5 points each month.
-Thus, students will receive up to 6 points in total. **If the questions are trivial and easy to be answered from the course materials or lecture/tutorial videos, they will not be counted.**
+To encourage online participation, When students ask at least one question each month in LEARN, they will receive **1 point of an online engagement extra points each month**.
+Thus, students will receive up to 4 points in total. **If the questions are trivial and easy to be answered from the course materials or lecture/tutorial videos, they will not be counted.**

 Please follow the instruction having Discussions on LEARN below:
 - Please be respectful of your peers, instructor, and others in your posts and comments.